News & Trends

 Applications

 Laminated glass is often used in office or hotel settings because of natural light and soundproofing elements.
-Other applications include frameless glass doors and railings, skylights and balconies.
+Other applications include frameless glass doors and railings, skylights, and balconies.
 It’s also ideal for glass flooring, windows, and windshields.

 Digital Design